The International School for Philosophy

 The International School for Philosophy (ISFP) is a non-profit institution and center for learning, practicing and developing philosophy and philosophical attitudes towards life and the world.
 Located in the heart of the Netherlands on the vast ISFP estate in the woods of Leusden, near Utrecht, the school shares its site with a hotel, conference center and publishing house.
 The revenue from these organizations contributes towards the financing of the philosophy courses which we can therefore offer at an affordable price (usually below cost price), meaning that we are not dependent on public funds.

-The International School for Philosophy (Internationale School voor Wijsbegeerte) was founded in 1916 by Dutch writer and philosopher Frederik van Eeden.
-Together with German philosopher Martin Buber and well known mathematician L.E.J.
-Brouwer, Van Eeden envisaged a place where leading thinkers would come together to discuss cultural progress.
+The International School for Philosophy (Internationale School voor Wijsbegeerte) was founded in 1916.
+Our founders envisaged a place where leading thinkers would come together to discuss cultural progress.
 Ever since, it has functioned as a centre for philosophy.
 Since its establishment in 1916 the ISFP has played a large role in Dutch philosophy and several international speakers have given guest lectures on the estate.
-These include the Indian poet Rabindranath Tagore, the British linguistics philosopher Sir Alfred Ayer, the German existentialist Martin Heidegger and the French educationalist Emmanuel Levinas and was later visited on multiple occasions by the American philosophers Martha Nussbaum (on education), Francis Fukuyama, who spoke on the subject of economics.
-These were followed by, amongst others, the German thinkers Rüdiger Safranska and Peter Sloterdijk, the Australian ethicist Peter Singer, the Canadian political thinker Will Kymlicka, the Dutch primatologist Frans de Waal and the American philosopher of mind Patricia Churchland.
+These include the Indian poet Rabindranath Tagore, the British linguistics philosopher Sir Alfred Ayer, the German existentialist Martin Heidegger and the French educationalist Emmanuel Levinas.
+In recent years the ISVW was visited by the American philosophers Martha Nussbaum and Francis Fukuyama, the German thinkers Rüdiger Safranski and Peter Sloterdijk, the Australian ethicist Peter Singer, the Canadian political thinker Will Kymlicka, the Dutch primatologist Frans de Waal, and the American philosopher of mind Patricia Churchland.

-The aims of the ISFP, as stated in the constitution statutes and having remained largely unchanged for the past hundred years, read as follows:
+The aims of the ISFP, as stated in the constitution statutes that have remained largely unchanged, read as follows:

 ‘The institute aims to practice philosophy, (almost exclusively) without seeking a profit, and in doing so contributes to the quality of the personal and public life and the development of philosophical attitudes towards life and the world, as well as that which is directly or indirectly connected to this, or is or can be beneficial to it, all of this in the broadest possible sense and in the general interest of the public.’